-37 Do foreign exchange controls rules apply to the remittance of funds, or the transfer of employer equity or equity-based awards to executives?
+38 Do foreign exchange controls rules apply to the remittance of funds, or the transfer of employer equity or equity-based awards to executives?

 Foreign exchange controls in India as prescribed under the Foreign Exchange Management Act 1999, the amendments made thereto and the rules made thereunder are applicable on all foreign exchange transactions.
-Thus, the foreign exchange control rules would be applicable to and govern rchadha@chadha-co.com ssarna@chadha-co.com nupur@chadha-co.com
+Thus, the foreign exchange control rules would be applicable to and govern the remittance of funds, transfer of employer equity and equity-based awards to executives.